Six Nations 2025 Preview

 Scotland

-Scotland have a backline to rival any international side and generally quite a good pack as well.
+Scotland have a backline to rival any international side and generally quite a good pack as well – particularly effective at the breakdown.
 Ireland have beaten them pretty convincingly in recent years – with Cian Healy at hooker in 2023 – but this game is wide open unless there is a significant improvement in Ireland’s form.
 Scotland will feel they owe Ireland one and there is no reason why they couldn’t win if they put together an 80 minute performance.
-Scotland would also be my dark horse for the Championship as a whole, but I suspect France, and perhaps England will be too strong for them up front.
+Scotland would also be my dark horse for the Championship as a whole, but I suspect France, and perhaps England, will be too strong for them up front.

 Scotland squad for the 2025 Guinness Six Nations (caps in brackets):